To prove that another’s negligence caused you harm, you must provide evidence that:

 Call Our Law Firm for a Free Consultation with a Florida Personal Injury Lawyer

 If another party caused your injury, you deserve fair compensation for your damages.
 However, the insurance company for the at-fault party will fight to pay as little as possible to resolve your claim.
-Talk with one of our Florida personal injury attorneys at Shaked Law Firm about your case during a free consultation.
+Talk with one of our Florida personal injury attorneys at Shaked Law Personal Injury Lawyers about your case during a free consultation.
 Call (305) 937-0191 or contact our law office online to get started.